WPTravelteam/wp-travel/readme.txt

 * Datepicker Console error in admin booking.
 * Add to cart issue with some multiple trips.
 * Admin Trips tab sale price field show hide issue.
 Previously it was not hiding sale price on pricing option change.
-* Minor billing fields warning in admin booking.
+* Billing fields warning notices in admin booking.

 = 1.9.5 =
 Release Date: 15th April 2019